Giovanni Piliarvu

 ジョバンニ・ピリアルヴ

-I am the co-author of the book Tokyo Conversations (2022), co-photographer for Catland (2020), and the primary photographer for the volumes Sardegna (2020) from the series Niche, and Italian (2021-22) from the NHK Radio Texts series.
+I am the co-author of the book Tokyo Conversations (2022), the photographer for Catland (2020), and the primary photographer for the volumes Sardegna (2020) from the Niche series and Italian (2021-22) in the NHK Radio Texts series.
+I currently appear on the NHK TV program "しあわせ気分のイタリア語," where I present photography segments (2022-present).
+I also publish regular articles in LINUS .

 2024/03 - Island Gallery - Spring Selection